 And of course there was Halloween night 1959, when Billy Cannon made his famous 89-yard punt return to lead No. 1 LSU past No. 3 Ole Miss.
 Legend has it that families living near the campus lakes came running out of their homes in fear of the noise erupting around them.

 Those are the highlights, some of which have shaped the character of this great stadium.
 But week in and week out each fall, a new chapter unfolds in the history of Death Valley.

 Aside from football, Tiger Stadium has served as a concert venue since 2010.
-Each spring for the past three years, Death Valley has played host to "Bayou Country Superfest", a two-day country music festival that has featured the likes of Kenny Chesney, Tim McGraw, Zac Brown Band, Rascal Flatts, Keith Urban, Carrie Underwood and Jason Aldean.
+Each spring for the past five years, Death Valley has played host to “Bayou Country Superfest”, a three-day country music festival that has featured the likes of Kenny Chesney, Tim McGraw, Zac Brown Band, Rascal Flatts, Keith Urban, Carrie Underwood, Jason Aldean and Luke Bryan.

 The home of one of football’s proudest traditions, Tiger Stadium once served as a dormitory for approximately 1,500 students, and while Broussard Hall, then LSU’s athletics dormitory, was being renovated during the fall of 1986, the LSU football players lived in Tiger Stadium.